What Your Low TSH Means With Thyroid Medication & Without

-Ordering the FREE thyroid hormones (like Free T3, free T4 and reverse T3) can help give you an idea of what kind of competition exists for binding in your body.
+Ordering and evaluating your free thyroid hormones (like free T3, free T4, and reverse T3) can help give you an idea of what kind of competition exists for binding in your cells.

-Because if they are both competing for binding on your cells, we probably want the good guy to win.
+Because if they are both competing for binding in our cells, we probably want the good guy to win.

-So it makes sense that if we test your thyroid hormone and you have LOW free T3 with HIGH reverse T3 levels that probably isn't a good thing.
+So it makes sense that if we test your thyroid hormone and you have low free T3 with high reverse T3 that probably isn't a good thing.